bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 <iframe width="560" height="315" src="https://codepen.io/Myau/pen/PowYOyq"></iframe>

-If the placement of your grid items is not defined then all direct children of the container will be automatically be placed inside of each cell in the grid.
+If the placement of your grid items is not defined then all direct children of the container will automatically be placed inside of each cell in the grid.
 Simple, right? ✨

 ## What is good about Grid?